rischawarski/simpleblog/README.md

 Simple Blog requires [Node.js](https://nodejs.org/) v10+ to run.

-Install the dependencies and devDependencies and start the server. open the folder database / database.js file and change the file variables to suit your mysql environment
+- open the folder database / database.js file and change the file variables to suit your mysql environment
+- go to the localhost:3000/admin/users/create
+- to create a user who will have access to the admin route.
+- localhost:3000/admin/articles
+- localhost:3000/admin/categories
+Install the dependencies and devDependencies and start the server.

 ```sh
 cd simpleblog